-Claim: The characters on the British TV cartoon series Captain Pugwash had names that were sexual double entendres.
+Claim: The characters on the cartoon series Captain Pugwash had names that were sexual double entendres.

 The British comedy duo of Victor Lewis-Smith and Paul Sparks has claimed credit for starting and spreading the Captain Pugwash rumors, and the double entendre names have also been attributed to a sketch by "seventies folkie comic" Richard Digance as well as a "1970s rag mag."